MonJamp/ProShift/README.md

 Android code.

 This application is designed for companies to manage their employee scheduling system.
-The app has seperate functions for regular employees and maangers.
+The app has separate functions for regular employees and managers.

 Some of the features available for regular employees (non-managers) are:
 -Ability to see their schedule.